- Home

 PET-CT scan

-- PET-CT scans can show whether the lymphoma has spread to the bone marrow, lymph nodes or other organs.
-It can also be used later to check how the lymphoma has responded to treatment.
+- This specialised test combines a positron emission tomography (PET) scan with a computerised tomography (CT) scan to produce a 3-dimensional colour image.
+It is available at many major hospitals, and can show whether the lymphoma has spread to the bone marrow, lymph nodes or other organs.
+A PET–CT scan can also be used later to check how the lymphoma has responded to treatment.

 - For the PET scan, you will be injected with a glucose (sugar) solution containing a small amount of radioactive material.
 Cancer cells show up brighter on the scan because they take up more glucose solution than the normal cells do.